Show Django flash messages as toasts with Htmx

 }

-This function needs to be called once when the DOM loads and also after the initToasts event is fired:
+This function needs to be called once when the DOM loads, and every time the toasts:initialize event is fired:

 document.addEventListener("DOMContentLoaded", () => {